dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 # Introduction

-FrodoKEM [Frodo17] is a conservative yet practical post-quantum key encapsulation mechanism (KEM) whose security derives from cautious parameterizations of the well-studied learning with errors problem, which in turn has close connections to conjectured-hard problems on generic, "algebraically
+FrodoKEM [FrodoKEM] is a conservative yet practical post-quantum key encapsulation mechanism (KEM) whose security derives from cautious parameterizations of the well-studied learning with errors problem, which in turn has close connections to conjectured-hard problems on generic, "algebraically